These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 8. Slack’s Communication Platform Partner Program

 Slack’s partner program isn’t open to just anyone – to join the program, potential partners must submit a complete application and be accepted into the partner program.
-The benefits for integration partners are huge, with access to 9 million weekly active users and a listing in the public Slack apps directory to help users find the functionality they’re looking for.
-To help support app developers, Slack provides partners with detailed documentation on their API and platform.
+However, the benefits for integration partners are huge:

 Key Takeaway: Partner applications help ensure customers can rely on your partners, especially for mission-critical products.